MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 Supported shafts are precision ground steel with aluminum support structure underneath that allows you to fix the shaft firmly to the frame of the CNC machine.
 The linear bearings that run on the shaft are free to rotate about 20 degrees back and forth on the long axis of the shaft, meaning they actually offer two distinct degrees of freedom, one of which must be further constrained by some other aspect of your design.
 The bearings are usually easy to remove and replace.

 These shafts introduce a lot of separation between the fixed surface and the moving surface, giving you space to put lead screws, run wires, or access the back side of the movable part.
+The disadvantage of extra separation is that it makes lever arms longer, amplifying torques on the frame.

 ## Ground Rails